TKESuperDave/PayaServices/Authorization Gateway/Process.md

 |     SCHEMA_FILE_PATH             |     Contains the   Uniform Resource Identifier (URI) specifying the published XML Schema Definition   (XSD) that the data packet request will be validated against.    |
 |     XML_TEMPLATE_PATH            |     Contains the   Uniform Resource Identifier (URI) specifying the published XML template that   can be used as the basis for creating the data packet request.       |

+## <a name="DataPacketXMLSpecification"></a>**Data Packet – XML Specification**
+The data packet is an XML string sent using the AuthGatewayCertification, ProcessSingleCheck, and ProcessSingleCheckWithToken web methods.
+The XML data packet must conform to the XSD specified in the Terminal Settings.
+The XML Template provided in the Terminal Settings can be used as a basis to create the Data Packet.

+*NOTE:  Methods with Token will operate the same as those without tokens.
+Tokens are used in place of Account Type, Routing Number, and Account Number.*

 ### **Authorization Gateway XML Data Packet Example**: